FOR IMMEDIATE RELEASE

 Neil Kolwey, Southwest Energy Efficiency Project (SWEEP)

-The Southwest Energy Efficiency Project (SWEEP) just released an updated study of the benefits of heat pumps and heat pump water heaters (HPWHs) for Colorado homes, about 85% of which currently use gas for heating.
-Gas prices have increased significantly in the last six months, and as a result heat pumps and HPWHs are now much more cost-effective than they were only one or two years ago.
+[BOULDER, CO] – The Southwest Energy Efficiency Project (SWEEP) has released an updated study on the benefits of heat pumps and heat pump water heaters (HPWHs) for Colorado homes, about 85% of which currently use gas for heating.
+SWEEP’s study concludes that heat pumps and HPWHs are now even more cost-effective than they were only one or two years ago, due to the significant increase in gas prices over the last six months.
 In addition, heat pump and HPWH performance and availability have continued to improve.

-SWEEP estimates that by eliminating the cost of the gas piping to the new home, the total initial cost of an all-electric new home with these efficient electric appliances will be about the same or slightly less than the cost of a gas-heated home with gas appliances.
-In addition, the annual heating costs (including hot water) for an all-electric home will be about 10% less than for the gas home, and the all-electric home’s carbon emissions will be about 60% less.
+For new homes, SWEEP estimates that by eliminating the cost of the gas piping to the home, the total initial cost of an all-electric new home with an efficient electric heat pump and electric appliances will be about the same as, or slightly less than, the cost of a gas-heated home with gas appliances.
+In addition, the annual heating costs, including hot water, for an all-electric home will be about 10% less than for the gas home, and the all-electric home’s carbon emissions will be about 60% less.